YOGA

 What is Yoga?

-Yoga plays an essential role in my life.
-It has brought me to a wholeness that I never considered possible.
-I have learned to recognize the instrumental ways the challenges I went through while growing up made me who I am today.
-Instead of holding onto a lingering bitterness or anger about situations, yoga has empowered me to release those turbulent emotions.
-Through regular practice I have become a deeper and ultimately, much happier person.
-There is a saying, “The greatest challenges can become our greatest blessings, not only for ourselves, but (as we work our way through them) to offer to others.”
-I have seen this as a reality in my life.
+bitterness or anger about situations, yoga has empowered me to release those turbulent emotions.
+Through regular practice I have become a deeper and, ultimately, much happier person.
+There is a saying, “Our greatest challenges can become our greatest blessings, not only for ourselves but to offer to others.”
+This is a reality in my life.
+For more information about yoga and online classes, visit www.yogacenter.org, as well as Ramakrishna Ananda’s site, www.yogaworld.org.